Meet the First Phlox pattersonii Plant on iNat! - Observation of the Week, 2/8/22

 Nice find!

-Posted by kai_schablewski about 2 years ago
+Posted by kai_schablewski over 2 years ago

 Esto es verdadero trabajo de equipo!
 En verdad te sientes en una comunidad global que traspasa fronteras.
 Felicidades @manuelnevarez por tus largos años de trabajo, y gracias @grahamayer y @alan_prather por su apoyo con la identificación!